 - Simple thermostat knob

 Cadet makes a lot of great electric wall heaters, which is why we have included two of them on this best-of list.
 All their products are made right here in the USA and come with full warranties for peace of mind.

-The Com-Pak Plus fan-style heater is no exception.
+The Com-Pak Plus fan heater is no exception.

-Like the Register Series, this unit is made to be installed between the studs of an interior wall and covered with a discrete register-style vent.
+Like the Register Series, this electric wall heater is made to be installed between the studs of an interior wall and covered with a discrete register-style vent.
 This unit is slimmer than the other option we’ve featured here which makes it easier to place in crowded rooms.

 This model line comes with five different BTU ratings from a low 3,400 for small offices and bathrooms to a high 6,800 for larger living rooms and master bedrooms.

-One of things we like most about this unit is its simplicity.
+One of the things we like most about this unit is its simplicity.